After a decade in the business, here's my list of the best blogging tools for beginners and pros.

 Written by successful bloggers, the Make Traffic Happen series cover SEO, reviving old content and now how to increase your page speed.

-After that, the entry level tool for blogging SEO is Keysearch.
+After that, the entry level keyword research tool for blogging SEO is Keysearch.
 This allows you to search and save for keywords as well as analyse the "strength" of your competitors.
 I am still getting to grips with this but that's due to a lack of time.
 It's easy to use and other bloggers absolutely swear by it.

 SEMRush is a bigger beast with even more keyword search facilities, a social scheduler and a content audit of your blog.
 If you've been blogging for a while then a number of broken links, dead links, out of date content and weird technical glitches will have crept in to your work.